TrynkaLab/tglow-core/README.md

 # Install instructions (nextflow)

 This is not written to be very portable at the moment, especially the old bash pipeline is very sanger farm specific.
 However the Nextflow pipeline should be more portable.
+Also the GPU installations might require some manual configuring.

 ## High level dependencies